DavidBustamanteL/MasterthesisTemplateLaTex/README.md

 # 📄 Empirical Economics Master Thesis LaTeX Template

-This repository provides a **highly detailed LaTeX template** for writing a master’s thesis in **empirical economics**.
+This repository provides a **highly detailed LaTeX template** for writing a master’s thesis (As well as bachelor thesis a/o seminars) in **empirical economics**.
 It is designed to offer both a ready-to-use format and full transparency for those who want to understand or customize the underlying structure.

 ---